 If the employer has to carry out follow-up checks to ensure stability in their workforce, they should do so in a non-discriminatory way.

-Employers should use the Employer Checking Service if settled status cannot be verified electronically and give potential employees the opportunity to prove their right to work.
+Employers should use the Employer Checking Service if right to work status cannot be verified electronically and give potential employees the opportunity to prove their right to work.
 They should also not discriminate against those workers with an outstanding valid application for EUSS status.

 Employers should not refuse to employ an EEA or Swiss citizen on the basis of the employee being unable to provide physical evidence of their immigration status, simply because EU settled status is held in digital format.